Stratis-Dermanoutsos/Login-Form/README.md

 # Login-Form
-A basic Login form implemented using WindowsForms and C#.

-The form allows the User to either Login with his existing signed up credentials or Sign Up with a new account.

-For the backend:
- - Sorting the users is done with the Quick sort algorithm.
- - The searching algorithm implemented is Binary search.
- - Password hashing is done using Sha512.
+This is a full-stack native application bundle that includes both the client and the server applications.

+## Capabilities:
+ - ### Client:
+   - Login with their existing account
+   - Sign up with a new one

+ - ### Server:
+   - Supports multiple requests
+   - Encrypts all passwords registered by default
+   - Has full control over the database
+     - Edit users' passwords
+     - Create new users
+     - Remove existing users
+   - Has access to detailed logs that take note of all activity

+This project was my attempt to learn how to create and use a practical user-handling application with a dedicated database in a native environment.

+### Changes required to execute the code:
+ - #### Server:
+   - Form1.cs: 19 :: "Your IP" => You IPv4 address
+   - DataHandler.cs: 16 :: "myServerAddress" and "myDatabase"

+ - #### Client:
+   - FormLogin.cs: 137 :: "Server's IP"
+   - FormLogin.cs: 140 :: Add code to execute on successful login
+   - FormLogin.cs: 165 :: "Server's IP"

 <br><br>
+###### This is a bundle that includes 2 separate projects and are to run separately.
-###### All frontend and backend is written in C#.
+###### All frontend and backend is written in C# using WindowsForms.